Changing Over A Refill Can

-Please note that cans only require tightening to finger tight. do not over tighten when screwing in a new refill.
+Please note that cans only require tightening to finger tight.
+Do not over tighten when screwing in a refill.

 Is the refill can is empty or are the batteries are dead?